notjustdevops/maven-hello-world/README.md

 3.  **Docker Image Creation:**
     Construct a "Dockerfile" containing instructions for building a Docker image encapsulating the compiled artifact.

+        --> Completed.

 4.  **Docker Hub Integration:**
-    * Designate the Docker image with a tag that dynamically reflects the Jar version (e.g., "my-image:1.0.0").
+    * Designate the Docker image with a tag that dynamically reflects the Jar version (e.g., "my-image:1.0.0")
     * Configure the pipeline to push the created Docker image to your Docker Hub account.

     * **Security Consideration:** Ensure the Docker image doesn't execute code as the "root" user.

+        --> Completed.

 **Step 3: Deployment and Verification**